TerrePorter/StringBladeCompiler/README.md

 Version 3 is a complete rewrite, for Laravel 5.1

-Version 3.2 is a version update for packagist, for Laravel 5.2.
+Version 3.2 is a version for Laravel 5.2.

+Version 3.3 is a version for Laravel 5.3.

 Installation
 =======================